laila910/E-commerce/Readme.md

 36. after we pass userId and ProductId when the user click on Add To Cart button , we need to recompile `npm run dev`

-37. install the toaster package `npm install vue-toastr`
+37. install the toaster package to show the errors in smart way :) `npm install vue-toastr`

+38. Every time I change in vue file , i need to recompile `npm run dev`

+39. if the user is not logged in , show exception by toastr to make him login :) .

+40. if the user is logged in, add product to cart by cart route

+41. open web.php to add cart route :)

+42. add CartsController `php artisan make:controller CartsController --resource`

+43. adding to cart processing using axios

+44. add product in cart backend processing :)